syncfusion-content/asp.netwebforms-docs/aspnet/NuGet-Packages.md

 Using **Update** context menu from Visual Studio for Mac application, NuGet packages can be updated:

-1. Right-click on the Packages folder in the project, and select **Update**.
+1. Right-click the Packages folder in the project, and select **Update**.

     ![](NuGet_Packages_Images/img10.png)

 2. This will update the NuGet package to the latest version.
-You can double-click Add packages and choose the specific version.
+You can double-click the Add packages and choose the specific version.

 N> To update all the projects from solution, use update option in the solution level.

 ### Using Package Manger Console

-To update the installed Syncfusion ASP.NET Web Forms NuGet packages using the Package Manager Console:
+To update the installed Syncfusion ASP.NET Web Forms NuGet packages using the Package Manager Console, follow the below steps.

 1. On the **Tools** menu, select **NuGet Package Manager**, and then **Package Manager Console.**

-2. Run the following NuGet installation commands:
+2. Run the following NuGet installation commands.

     ~~~
     #Update specific NuGet package in default project